VosDeMens/Toki-Musi/resources/guide_text.md

 In Toki Pona, we use `la` and `pi` to convey certain grammatical intentions, as explained above.
 These words kind of exist in Toki Musi, but they don't have a melody.
 Instead, they are expressed by key changes.
 This is probably the most difficult part of the language, as you can now not be sure that the first note of a sentence is always gonna be the first note of a new word later in the sentence, and it can just be pretty difficult to whistle.
 Personally though I'm really happy I was able to incorporate key changes in a way that makes sense, as it indicates a seperate part of a sentence of sorts.
 - `la` is expressed by a key change down.
 - `pi` is expressed by a key change up, but it should be followed by a key change back down to the original key after the group of words `pi` belongs to.
 In Toki Musi this key change back down is written out as `unpi`.
-- I imagine key changes of 2 semitones will be a good rule of thumb, and this is what I've used in the synthesizer, and what Whistle Coach is looking out for, but I don't think it has to be 2 semitones if you prefer something else.
+- I imagine key changes of 2 semitones will be a good rule of thumb, and this is what I've used in the synthesiser, and what Whistle Coach is looking out for, but I don't think it has to be 2 semitones if you prefer something else.
 - If you don't wanna do key changes, the words `0*` and `0^` are free as of yet and could be replacements.

 Written out: